AngieN7/CS330_PPL_Project_Rust/README.md

 ```
 ### Booleans
-* Variables that have values that are true or false.
-* Can also be represented as integers 1, which means true, and 0, which is false.
-* Use logic operations:&& (And), || (or) , !(Not)
+Boolean-type variables are variables that have values that are true or false.
+They can also be represented as integers 1, which means true, and 0, which is false.
+They use logic operations: && (And), || (or) , !(Not)
 ```
 //Example of Bool variable syntax let t: bool = true;